Chicago Human Resource Management Schools

 Multiple colleges offer human resource management degree programs in Chicago for individuals interested in pursuing a career in managing employees of a company.
 Take some time to learn about the required coursework for undergraduate and graduate programs at three of these schools.
 This article also includes a table of facts and figures for the institutions and some info on alternative college options.

 - Founded in 1870, Loyola University is the only Jesuit college in Chicago and also features bachelor's and master's programs in human resource management.
-The school is situated around 11 miles from the city's center.
+The school is situated around seven miles from the city's center.

 DePaul University, founded in 1898 in Chicago, has several degree programs for individuals interested in a human resources career.
 The university offers 300 undergraduate and graduate programs and is one of the largest private, not-for-profit schools in the area.

-Bachelor of Science in Business - Major in Management, with a Concentration in Human Resources Management
+Bachelor of Science in Business - Major in Management, with a Concentration in Human Resources

-The human resource management concentration of this bachelor's degree program prepares graduates for entry-level positions such as compensation analyst, generalist and recruiter.
+The human resources concentration of this bachelor's degree program prepares graduates for entry-level positions such as compensation analyst, generalist and recruiter.
 The program offers a range of major course topics, including compensation, labor economics and organization, training development, recruitment, negotiations and organizational development.
 The program is offered by the Driehaus College of Business and requires the completion of 192 credit hours.

 Master of Science in Human Resources